What is a BMI index?

 An immense 33% of our ENTIRE population weighs in at more than 30 on the BMI scale.
 Mexico (our neighbor to the south) is fast behind us with 24.2% of people being obese.

 It’s not just adults either – more and more children are being recorded as overweight and obese.
-Ten percent of children age 2 to 5 are obese.
+Ten percent of children ages two to five are obese.

 A number of different factors influence BMI.
 Heredity and genetics can make you taller or shorter or more likely to store fat or burn it up as fuel.